ArthurBinello/the6thcard/README.md

 ## About

 Game inspired by the popular card game 6 nimmt!
-The 6th card was made using node.js and socket.io.
+The 6th card was made using node.js, express and socket.io.

 ## Quick start